abdohlman/pathseq-t2t/README.md

 # pathseq-t2t

-A host subtraction and filtering pipeline for identifying low-biomass microbial signals in sequencing data, designed for use with modern references and microbial classifiers.
+A host subtraction, quality control, and classification  pipeline for identifying low-biomass microbial signals in sequencing data.

 ---